jansc/ncgopher/README.md

 `ncgopher` is licensed under the BSD 2-clause license.

-Copyright (c) 2019-2021 The ncgopher AUTHORS.
+Copyright (c) 2019-2021 The ncgopher Authors.
 Parts of the status bar implementation are Copyright (c) 2019, Henrik Friedrichsen